Ujjwal-1216/Employee_retention-workforce-Analysis/README.md

 6. **Use HR dashboards for ongoing monitoring**
    - Monitor early-exit rate, exit volume, tenure, and department/job-function trends regularly rather than relying only on annual analysis.

+## Power BI Dashboard

+The project includes an interactive Power BI dashboard with three pages:

+### Overview
+Provides a high-level view of:
+- Total employees
+- Recorded exits
+- Recorded exit rate
+- Average tenure
+- Hiring trends
+- Employee tenure distribution
+- Department-level exit rate and exit volume

+### Early Retention
+Focuses on:
+- Early exits
+- Early exit rate
+- Early-exit timing
+- Early exits by department
+- Top job functions by early-exit volume

+### HR Action View
+Focuses on:
+- Early-exit rate by job function
+- Early-exit volume by job function
+- Impact vs Risk analysis
+- Department and job-function filtering

+## Project Files

+- `SQL/` — SQL analysis and queries
+- `PowerBI/` — Power BI dashboard
+- `Data/` — Project dataset
+## Project Outcome

+This project demonstrates how HR data can be transformed into actionable workforce insights using SQL and Power BI.

+The analysis identified a strong concentration of employee exits during the early stages of employment, with the first six months representing a particularly important retention period.

+The final dashboard helps HR teams move from simply measuring exits to identifying **where the retention problem is greatest and which employee groups should receive priority attention**.

+### Key HR Focus

+**Early onboarding → First 90 days → High-impact roles → Targeted retention actions**